Learning in Markov Decision Processes under Constraints: Abstract

 \section{Abstract}

 We consider reinforcement learning (RL) in Markov Decision Processes in which an agent repeatedly interacts with an environment that is modeled by a controlled Markov process.
 At each time step $t$, it earns a reward, and also incurs a cost-vector consisting of $M$ costs.
-We design learning algorithms that maximize the cumulative reward earned over a time horizon of $T$ time-steps, while simultaneously ensuring that the average values of the $M$ cost expenditures are bounded by agent-specified thresholds $c^{ub}_i,i=1,2,\ldots,M$.
-The considerations on the cumulative cost expenditures departs from the existing literature, in that the agent now additionally needs to balance the cost expenses in an online manner, while simultaneously performing the exploration-exploitation trade-off that is typically encountered in RL tasks.
-This is challenging since the dual objectives of exploration and exploitation necessarily require the agent to expend resources.
+We design model-based RL algorithms that maximize the cumulative reward earned over a time horizon of $T$ time-steps, while simultaneously ensuring that the average values of the $M$ cost expenditures are bounded by agent-specified thresholds $c^{ub}_i,i=1,2,\ldots,M$.

 In order to measure the performance of a reinforcement learning algorithm that satisfies the average cost constraints, we define an $M+1$ dimensional regret vector that is composed of its reward regret, and $M$ cost regrets.
 The reward regret measures the sub-optimality in the cumulative reward, while the $i$-th component of the cost regret vector is the difference between its $i$-th cumulative cost expense and the expected cost expenditures $Tc^{ub}_i$.